-There are all kinds of subtle differences in the implementation, for instance we no longer intercept and & as these were already replaced long ago in T_EX engines by command line options.
+There are all kinds of subtle differences in the implementation, for instance we no longer intercept \ and & as these were already replaced long ago in TEX engines by command line options.
 Talking of options, only a few are left.
+All input goes via LUA, even the console.